chiral-carbon/kg-for-science/README.md

   --help                   Show this message and exit.
 ```

-We use 2 A100 80GB GPUs to perform extractions with Llama-3 70B.
-You can choose a different model if limited by memory and GPU.
-Since we ust the Huggingface transformers API and the model hosted on Huggingface, any new model you want to load should be hosted there as well.
+If bound by compute resources and unable to use the Llama-3-70B-Instruct model, you can choose a different model if limited by memory and GPU.
+Since we use the Huggingface transformers library and the model hosted on Huggingface, any new model you want to load should be hosted there as well.

 **Note:** In the eval mode when running on the dev set, the model was run for different sweeps for prompt optimization.
 The sweep details are stored in `sweep_config.json`.